OpenSwitchNOS/openswitch-ops/docs/lacp_cli.md

 ##### Syntax

 ```
-    lacp port-priority <1-65535>
+    [no] lacp port-priority <1-65535>
 ```

 ##### Description
-This command sets an LACP port-priority value for the interface.
+This command sets interface LACP port-priority value used in LACP negotiation.
+The **no** command removes the interface LACP port-priority stored value.

 ##### Authority
 all users